Monarch House in Summit Village (719) 255-4042

-The University Center is the community center for the university, serving students, staff, faculty, administration, and guests.
+The University Center is the center of community activity at the university, serving students, staff, faculty, administration, and guests.
 The University Center complements the academic programs by providing support for out-of-classroom experiences through an extensive array of cultural, recreational, social and educational programs.
 The University Center is guided by a student-centered organization that values participatory decision making and volunteerism.
-The University Center provides programs through the services and facilities that are within the Center: Office of Student Life and Leadership (SLL), including the Office of Student Activities, Student Government Association and Student Organizations, The Scribe, Information Desk, Intercollegiate Athletics, Meeting Rooms, Lounges, Game Room, Cafe 65, Clyde’s Pub, Bookstore, Convenience Store, and Copy Center.
-The University Center is supported by mandatory student fees.
-These fees finance repayment of the bond debt, and support entertainment, cultural and educational programs and services not supported by the university’s general fund.
+The University Center provides programs through the services and facilities that are within the Center: Office of Student Life, Student Government Association, Scribe student newspaper, MOSAIC the Multicultural Office, UC Information Desk, Intercollegiate Athletics, meeting rooms, lounges, game room, Cafe 65, Clyde’s Pub, the UCCS Bookstore, and the Copy Center.
+The University Center is supported by student fees.
+These fees finance repayment of the bond debt, and support entertainment, cultural, and educational programs and services not supported by the university’s general fund.

 It is the goal of the University of Colorado Colorado Springs (UCCS) to enable students, faculty, and staff to use many services on campus with their Lion OneCard (the UCCS ID card).

 All new UCCS students obtain their Lion OneCard during orientation or when the University Center Information desk is open.
-It is simple and easy; step up, take your picture and within minutes receive the card.
-1,2,3 and you are on your way.
+It is simple and easy; step up, have your picture taken, and within minutes receive the card.
+1, 2, 3 and you are on your way.

 Another option for students is the Ent Lion OneCard from Ent Federal Credit Union, the official financial partner of UCCS.
 The Ent Lion OneCard is your all-in-one card for everything you’ll need on campus and beyond.
-It’s a student ID, an ATM card, a Visa® Check Card, a meal card, a bus card, and a library card all rolled into one wallet size piece of plastic.
+It’s a student ID, an ATM card, a Visa® Check Card, a meal card, Clyde’s Cash, a bus card, and a library card all rolled into one wallet-size piece of plastic.
 The Ent Lion OneCard works on and off campus just like the UCCS Lion OneCard.

-Interested in the Ent Lion OneCard?
-For more information visit www.Ent.com/UCCS or Ent’s UCCS Service Center located on the 1st floor of the University Center.
-Also, representatives from Ent will be available during orientation to answers any questions you may have.
+For more information visit https://www.ent.com/personal/accounts/uccs-lion-one or Ent’s UCCS Service Center located on the first floor of the University Center across from the Information Desk.
+Representatives from Ent are always available during orientation to answers any questions.

 Student Athletics, Recreational Programs, and Organizations